pnp/sp-dev-fx-webparts/samples/react-followed-drag-and-drop-grid/README.md

   - `gulp package-solution --ship`
   - Add to AppCatalog and deploy
   - Approve the MS Graph API permissions in SharePoint Admin page

+>  This sample can also be opened with [VS Code Remote Development](https://code.visualstudio.com/docs/remote/remote-overview).
+Visit https://aka.ms/spfx-devcontainer for further instructions.

 ## Features